27-apizzuti/meso_MotionQuartet/README.md

-# Bistable Motion Quartet fMRI project at 7T
+# Bistable Motion Quartet fMRI project at 7T - mesoscale, layer-fMRI
 This repository contains the analysis pipeline used for 7T fMRI for the paper "In the brain of the beholder: bi-stable motion reveals mesoscopic-scale feedback modulation in V1".

 # Core dependences